 - Purchase your new policy

 Before canceling your existing policy, make sure you’ve purchased a new plan.
-Most new policies require a medical exam and there’s a chance you might no longer qualify or get the amount of coverage you need.
-You don’t want a gap inbetween coverage just in case life happens.
+Most new policies require a medical exam and there’s a chance you might not qualify for the amount of coverage you need.

 - Cancel your existing policy